A local characterization of $B_2$ regular crystals: Introduction

 Finally, the author has an impression that there exists no \emph{finite} complete list of local confluence relations (see Definition \ref{localhomogconf}) for $A^{(1)}_{1},A^{(2)}_{2}$ regular crystals.
-Even if it is the case, at least logically, there is a possibility that we can``write down \emph{uniformly}'' (like Jordan normal forms) infinitely many local confluence relations.
-Finding that or proving an impossibility of that under a reasonable formulation (like wild representation type) might give insight for regular crystals of affine types.
+Even if it is the case, at least logically, there is a possibility that we can``write down \emph{uniformly}'' (like Jordan normal forms in the classification of indecomposable $\mathbb{C}[x]$-modules) infinitely many local confluence relations.
+Finding that or proving an impossibility of that under a reasonable formulation (like wild representation type in the classification of indecomposable $\mathbb{C}\langle x,y\rangle$-modules) might give an insight for regular crystals of affine types.

 We hope that this paper will push Stembridge's local approach further.